frankalmiron/blog-proto/README.md

 # blog-proto
-This is a practice blog website where anyone can use to make contributions to! let's make it great!
+This is a practice blog website where anyone can use to make contributions to! let's make it great!!